spatie/laravel-export/README.md

 ### Custom disks

-> 🚨 **Warning!** Right now, you MUST specify your own disk in the config, the default `dist` folder behaviour isn't supported yet.

 By default, Laravel Export will save the static bundle in a `dist` folder in your application root.
 If you want to store the site in a different folder, [configure a new disk](https://laravel.com/docs/5.8/filesystem) in `config/filesystem.php`.

 ```php